 Students learn from a distinguished and award-winning faculty of professional designers, artists and technicians both in the classroom and through individual guidance and advising during production work.
 Students receive formal and informal feedback from faculty through portfolio presentations and exhibits of their work each year.

 The first year curriculum is taken in collaboration with other design and technical students and is an immersion into the culture of production and design.
-Students explore thinking metaphorically and abstractly with an appreciation of design and technology as an aesthetic distinct from other art forms and begin a drawing and technical drawing progression.
+Students explore thinking metaphorically and abstractly by learning principles and elements of design and script analysis.
+Coursework in sound technology and technical drawing exposes students to a range of audio components and specifications to prepare students to design and construct complete sound systems.
 Students complete three production crew assignments in our public production season.

-In the second year, students begin to focus on the specifics of sound design and technology for the theatre through an introduction to the history of sound design, sound acoustics, and the science of sound.
-Students learn to work with software to begin creating, editing, sequencing, and arranging sound cues.
-Coursework in sound technology exposes students to a range of audio components and specifications to prepare students to design and construct complete sound systems.
+In the second year, students begin to focus on the specifics of telling stories with sound design through associations, acoustics, physiology, anthropology, sociology, and the history of music and sound design.
+Students learn to work with software to begin creating, editing, sequencing, composing, and arranging sound cues.
+Students explore period style artistry through a survey of art, architecture, fashion, and furniture.
+They learn the art of collaboration through a series of 3 courses ranging from the theoretical to the practical.
 Students work throughout the year on productions in our production season as sound designers and technicians.